 (B) Describe the remedial investigation and/or feasibility study results;

-(C) If available, identify Ecology’s proposed cleanup action and provide an explanation for its selection; and
+(C) If available, identify ecology’s proposed cleanup action and provide an explanation for its selection; and

 (D) Invite public comment on the report.

 (ii) Comment opportunity.
-Ecology will provide the public at least thirty days from the date the notice is issued to comment on a remedial investigation and/or feasibility study report.
+Ecology will provide the public at least 30 days from the date the notice is issued to comment on a remedial investigation and/or feasibility study report.